Scuba Dive Milwaukee !

 "We would prefer that they do it in person because there is a registration card that we give out that has a map outlining the restricted areas, etc. It also lists the scuba ordinances for Geneva Lake.
 It is a one-time registration that is good for a lifetime, and they can do it any time before diving.
 It does not have to be done the day of the dive.
 If they cannot come in person, we could get the information by phone and fax them (or mail) a copy of the card."

-Their office is located about mid-way between the Williams Bay and Fontana boat launches.
+Their office is located about mid-way between the Williams Bay and Fontana boat launches as indicated by the red star on the map above.
 Note that shore diving is not allowed.
 You must use a boat.
 The summer restrictions to diving in the "Bays" is due to heavy boat traffic near the public launches.
 If you plan on using your own boat or renting one, let them know this when you register.
 They likely also have rules governing boating activities that you'll need to be aware of as well.

 Equipment